Estimating sample-specific regulatory networks: Results

 \subsection{LIONESS accurately and reproducibly predicts networks using {\it in silico} data}

+To systematically evaluate LIONESS, we created a series of data sets where the underlying networks corresponding to each input expression sample are known.
+We used these data to (1) evaluate whether LIONESS accurately predicts individual sample networks, (2) to explore how sensitive these predictions are to the properties of the underlying data, and (3) to assess whether LIONESS is able to recover sample-specific network relationships (i.e. edges specific to a given sample's network).

-To test LIONESS we created a dataset where the underlying networks corresponding to each input expression sample are known (Supplemental Figure~\ref{supfig1}).
-To begin, we created 10000 ``gold standard'' networks with 40 nodes and random edges but the same degree distribution.
-For each network, we generated 1000 random initial states and applied a Boolean model (see Methods) to determine the corresponding attractors~\cite{wuensche1998discrete}.
-We then averaged over the all states defined within these 1000 attractors to generate ``expression'' values for the 40 nodes (which represent genes) in the network.
+Briefly, to create a benchmark {\it in silico} data set, we started with a baseline network containing $M$ nodes and random edges.
+We then permuted the edges within this baseline network, creating a single-sample network with the same degree distribution (Figure~\ref{fig2}A).
+We repeated this $N$ times, creating $N$ ``gold standard'' single-sample networks.
+To derive corresponding expression profiles for each of these networks, we generated 1000 random initial expression states (0 or 1 corresponding to whether the gene is ``on'' or ``off'') and applied a Boolean model (see section~\ref{supmeth_data}) to determine the corresponding network attractors~\cite{wuensche1998discrete}.
+We averaged over all states defined within these 1000 attractors to generate ``expression'' values for the $M$ nodes (which represent genes) in each network.
+This gave us an $M$-by-$N$ matrix of expression values, one for each of the nodes (genes) in each network.
+An overview of our approach is shown in Supplemental Figure~\ref{supfig2}.